pillarsacademy/pillarsacademy.github.io/give/sponsorship.md

 Ahlam Moughania, Director of Pillars Academy

-[Make your contribution today] (http://www.pillarsacademy.org/give/donate/) and note your contact number and email for follow up or reach out to our Marketing/Outreach coordinator, Mona Ebrahim for more information!
-949-951-0442 x107 or email <mona.ebrahim@pillarsacademy.org>
+[Make your contribution today](http://www.pillarsacademy.org/give/donate/) and note your contact number and email for follow up or reach out to our Marketing/Outreach coordinator, [Mona Ebrahim](mona.ebrahim@pillarsacademy.org) for more information!
+949-951-0442 x107

 What it means to be a Sponsoring Partner in Compassion